All Episodes

 No.

-What I'm suggesting suggesting is that people think about the ramifications of what they're doing.
+What I'm suggesting is that people think about the ramifications of what they're doing.

-Look at the the what is the saying the trains left the station on this.
+Look if the what is the saying, the trains left the station on this?

 Ditto Ray Rice.

-These guys are now the embodiment of evil because these guys represent, they are symbols of a political agenda that has been given a big bunch of juicier with these incidents.
+These guys are now the embodiment of evil because these guys represent, they are symbols of a political agenda that has been given a big bunch of juice here with these incidents.

-This is so children are going to suffer again because he can no longer support.
+So children are going to suffer again because he can no longer support them.

 No, no.

-It has nothing to do with economics, they're gonna say.
+It has nothing to do with economics, they're going to say.

-It has nothing to do with depriving him of earning a link.
+It has nothing to do with depriving him of earning a living.

 Look at the same, you can say the same.

-Remember, we had a uh when Goodell changed the policy in two games suspended to six for spouse abuse, a woman called here and said, you know what, Rush, that's too much because the women aren't gonna report it now because they don't want to be without the paycheck.
+Remember, we had a, when Goodell changed the policy from two games suspended to six for spouse abuse, a woman called here and said, you know what, Rush, that's too much because the women aren't going to report it now because they don't want to be without the paycheck.

-And if their husband earns the paycheck and gets cut, fired, suspended because he hit her, he's not he they're not gonna report it.
+And if their husband earns the paycheck and gets cut, fired, suspended because he hit her, they're not going to report it.

-The women are gonna because they want the paycheck coming in.
+The women are going to, because they want the paycheck coming in.

 And you could almost extrapolate that here in a way.

-And it now, if if if uh if there are other players who happen to discipline their children in too harsh a way that's not approved, maybe the mothers will not report it anymore.
+And now, if there are other players who happen to discipline their children in too harsh a way that's not approved, maybe the mothers will not report it anymore.

 Exactly.

-I told you I said this, but I I feel the need to remind you.
+I told you I said this, but I feel the need to remind you.

 It's just that with the media the way it is, we know about more incidents of bad things happening than we used to.

-And then point of illustration be to Ray Rice circumstance.
+And a point of illustration be the Ray Rice circumstance.

 Okay, we see a video of him dragging his wife out of the elevator.